-Number of Players
+1. Number of Players

 Gin Rummy: In Gin Rummy, the number of players is either two or four.

-Choosing the Dealer
+2. Choosing the Dealer

 Thanks for Dropping by.
 Here’s a blog-only exclusive offer for you!

-Playing the Cards
+4. Playing Cards

 The second way is by knocking.
 If the total value of a player’s deadwood cards is less than 10, the player may go for knocking.
-Here, the knocker’s score is equal to the difference between the values of their deadwood cards and the deadwood cards of their opponent.
+The knocker’s score is equal to the difference between the values of the knocker’s deadwood cards and the deadwood cards of their opponent.